bw0101/bee004/README.md

 * ### Regular Scans

 > Continuously integrate vulnerability scanning into your CI/CD process.
 Tools like Checkmarx, Snyk, and others can help identify vulnerable dependencies early in the development lifecycle.

+## Using Properties
+* @Value
+> *  you can access values from application.yaml (or application.properties) using the @Value annotation
+* @ConfigurationProperties
+> * This is more useful when you have a group of related properties
+> * Important Note: Ensure you have spring-boot-configuration-processor in your classpath for better type-safety and IDE support when using @ConfigurationProperties.
+* PropertySourceFactory
+> * Using PropertySourceFactory with @Configuration
+    @PropertySource to use custom yaml for properties